Cao Cao: Pacifying Yan Province

-Between 191 and 192, Yuan Shao appointed Cao Cao Administrator of Dong Commandery (東郡 in Yan Province; near present-day Puyang, Henan).
+Between 191 and 192, Yuan Shao appointed Cao Cao Administrator of Dong Commandery.
 This position allowed him to exact taxes and conscript soldiers.
 His first territorial command in that respect marks the beginning of his career as a warlord.
 During this time, he defeated the Heishan bandits, who were causing trouble in the region, and some Southern Xiongnu forces led by Yufuluo in Neihuang County.

 Around the time, remnants from the Yellow Turban Rebellion swarmed into Yan Province from Qing Province.
 Liu Dai, the Governor of Yan Province, was killed in a battle against the rebels.
 Bao Xin, Chen Gong and others invited Cao Cao to replace Liu Dai as the Governor of Yan Province.
 Cao Cao defeated the rebels in battle and received the surrender of over 300,000 rebels and hundreds of thousands of civilians (the rebels' family members).
 From among them, he recruited the more battle-hardened ones to form a new military unit known as the Qingzhou Corps (青州兵).